If you’re an entrepreneur starting out on LinkedIn, do these 4 things

 And then — this part is important — don’t delete it if it tanks.

-You're building a body of work, not chasing a dopamine spike.
+You're building a body of work, not chasing vanity metrics.

-LinkedIn becomes a million times easier when you stop treating it like “a platform you have to conquer” and start treating it like a place to connect with humans.
+LinkedIn becomes a million times easier when you stop treating it like “a platform you have to conquer” and start treating it like a place to connect and build relationships.

 Show up with intention.